TheBrightSparkDev/Human-Sightings/README.md

 ### Progress made

-Today I actioned most of the mentors requests and also created the about-us section.
+Today I actioned most of the mentors requests and also created the about-us section and begun to create the comic section.
+Note to future self fix the flexbox items resizing when text added under them. (set a height of the divs maybe?)

+## 10/11/2021

+### Goal

+Today the goal is to complete the comic section and create the comics page!

+### progress made